 It’s no coincidence that your car battery always dies on the coldest winter day.
 Low temperatures increase electrical resistance and thicken engine oil, making the battery work harder.
 Corrosion on the battery terminals also increases resistance and might just be the last straw that makes the battery give up.
 Before winter starts, disconnect the terminals and clean them with a wire brush.
 Reconnect, then smear with petroleum jelly.
 The jelly will prevent corrosion and help keep the battery cranking all winter long.
-Check out these 13 weird tricks for cleaning your car.

 Keep Ants Away From Pet Food Bowls

 Poor Fifi’s food bowl has been invaded by ants.
 Since she prefers her food without them, help her out with this idea.
 Ring her food bowl with petroleum jelly.
 The ants will no longer be tempted by the kibble if they have to cross that mountain of petroleum jelly.

 Got a new baseball mitt, but it’s as stiff as a dugout bench?
 Soften it up with petroleum jelly.
 Apply liberal amounts.
 Work it into the glove, then tie it up with a baseball inside.
 Do this in the winter, and by the spring you’ll be ready to take the field.

 Keep all your sports gear organized with these genius hacks.